ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/FoxeerF405v2/README.md

 ## Compass

 The FoxeerF405v2 does not have a builtin compass, but you can attach an external compass using I2C on the SDA and SCL pads.

+## Control GPIO pins
+GPIO pin 71 can be used to control camera switching.
+It is configured by default on relay 3 and so you can associate an RC switch with relay 3 in order to switch camera outputs.

 ## Loading Firmware